exercism/csharp/exercises/concept/remote-control-cleanup/.docs/introduction.md

 # Introduction

+## Nested Types

 C# types can be defined within the scope of a class or struct.
-The enclosing type provides a kind of name space.
+The enclosing type provides a kind of namespace.
 Access to the type is through the enclosing type with dot syntax.

 ```csharp
 class Outer